Stape

 Also available in

-There are many Facebook conversion API integration methods, each with its pros and cons.
+There are many Facebook Conversions API integration methods, each with pros and cons.
 You can check out our article explaining how to set up Facebook CAPI using a GTM server container.
-This blog post describes how you can send data from your CRM to Facebook conversion API using webhooks.
+This blog post describes how you can send data from your CRM to the Facebook Conversions API using webhooks.

-The benefits of integrating CRM with Facebook conversion API
+The benefits of integrating CRM with the Facebook Conversions API

-While a Facebook pixel sends online activity through the web browsers your customers use when they visit your website, the Conversions API integrated with the CRM lets you send activity directly from your CRM.
-That gives you more control over the type of activity you can measure both on and offline.
+The Facebook Pixel tracks online activity through the web browsers your customers use when they visit your website.
+In contrast, the Conversions API, when integrated with your CRM, allows you to send activity data directly from your CRM.
+This gives you greater control over the types of activity you can measure both online and offline.

 One of the most popular use cases for integrating CRM with Facebook CAPI is tracking purchases from phone calls.
-Some people may see your ad on Facebook, click on the ad, but then might have some questions about products or services.
-That is why they may decide to contact your business and make purchases over the phone.
+Some people may see your ad on Facebook and click on the ad, but then they might have some questions about products or services.
+That is why they may contact your business and make purchases over the phone.

-In this situation, Facebook had a significant impact on a user’s purchase decision.
+In this situation, Facebook significantly impacted a user’s purchase decision.
 But it will never be attributed to any of your campaigns.
 Integrating CRM with Facebook will give you more information about what campaigns and ads drive conversions, including offline conversions.

-The second use case is when you want to track purchases confirmed by the client separately.
-In this case, you can send webhooks whenever the order status changes to confirmed.
+The second use case involves tracking purchases that are confirmed by the client separately.
+In this case, you can send webhooks whenever the order status is updated to "confirmed."

-How to send Webhooks from CRM to Facebook conversion API
+How to send Webhooks from CRM to Facebook Conversions API

 2. Copy the tagging server URL in the stape.io admin console.

 3. Create a webhook.
-Paste this tagging URL in the Delivery URL of your webhook and add a path that will differentiate this particular webhook from the other webhook.
+Paste this tagging URL in the Delivery URL of your webhook and add a path that will differentiate this particular webhook from the other webhooks.

 Tagging_url https://ottpwgmj.eu.stape.io